 - Slowly lower them back down.

-Repeat the side and front versions six to ten times each, rest for 30 seconds and repeat.
+Repeat the side and front versions 6 to 10 times each, rest for 30 seconds and repeat.

 - Pull your tummy in towards your spine.